 People who ride motorcycles on Houston’s public roads must follow Texas law’s licensing requirements.
-These requirements ensure that riders have the knowledge and skill to operate a motorcycle safely.
+Houston motorcycle licensing requirements ensure that riders have the knowledge and skill to operate a motorcycle safely.
+Our motorcycle accident attorneys can help you understand the rules for riders.

-To obtain a Texas motorcycle license, applicants must complete a motorcycle safety course and submit their certificate of completion with their application.
+To obtain a motorcycle license in Houston, applicants must complete a motorcycle safety course and submit their certificate of completion with their application.
 Completion certificates remain valid for 24 months, after which an applicant must retake the motorcycle safety course.

 Minors enrolling in a motorcycle safety course must have a Class C learner’s license and complete the classroom phase of their driver’s education course.
 However, applicants 18 and older with a valid motorcycle license from another state can waive the motorcycle safety course requirement.